aussielunix/magento-vagrant/README.md

 * write some integration test of how the new feature should work from the outside looking in
 * be vagrant up
+* be rake spec:unit
-* be vagrant rspec
+* be rake spec:integration
-* watch it fail
+* watch them fail

 Rinse and repeat the following cycle till tests pass:

 * add changes to puppet
 * be vagrant destroy -f
 * be vagrant up
+* be rake spec:unit
-* be vagrant rspec
+* be rake spec:integration

 OR

 * add changes to puppet
 * be vagrant provision
+* be rake spec:unit
-* be vagrant rspec
+* be rake spec:integration
+* commit changes to git and push

-Profit !
+release to production and Profit !

 ## Tools